Mutual Brand Program

 What did the results of this research show?

-A First, it showed there are tremendous opportunities for mutual insurers, regardless of size, to improve their reputation and better position themselves in the marketplace.
+The research showed that there are tremendous opportunities for mutual insurers, regardless of size, to improve their reputation and better position themselves in the marketplace.
 That’s because a vast majority of consumers are especially responsive to what we call our brand essence: “we serve policyholders, not shareholders.”
 It is this one phrase that captures the single distinct quality of the mutual segment of the industry (and therefore all mutual insurance companies).
-The research also found that this brand essence is credible and has a positive, emotional impact.
+The research also found that this brand essence is credible and has a positive, emotional impact with consumers.

 What makes the mutual brand essence have an emotional impact?